-When you switch on the ignition, the tyre pressure warning lamp \bigtriangleup will light up for about 2 seconds.
-There is a fault in the system if the indicator stays on permanently after switching on the ignition.
-The instrument panel also display TMPS (Tyre Pressure Monitoring System).
-Please contact the nearest specialised workshop as soon as possible.
+When you switch on the ignition, the tyre pressure warning lamp $\mbox{\ }\mbox{\ }$

-The tyre pressure warning lamp (1) lights up if the tyre pressure on one or more wheels is significantly lower than the tyre pressure setting which was confirmed by the driver $\Rightarrow \Delta$.

-• If the tyre pressure warning lamp lights up (1) you must slow down immediately and avoid any severe braking or steering manoeuvres.
-Stop the vehicle as soon as possible and check the tyres and their pressure.

-• The driver is responsible for maintaining correct tyre pressures.
-Therefore, the tyre pressure must be regularly checked.

-Under certain conditions (e.g. driving at high speeds, on ice and snow or on poor road surfaces) the tyre pressure warning lamp (1) may not light up immediately or not at all.

-Please ask your Technical Service or specialised workshop whether run-flat tyres can be used on your vehicle.
+- If the tyre pressure warning lamp lights up (\underline{U}) you must slow down immediately and avoid any severe braking or steering manoeuvres.
+Stop the vehicle as soon as possible and check the tyres and their pressure. - The driver is responsible for maintaining correct tyre pressures.
+Therefore, the tyre pressure must be regularly checked. - Under certain conditions (e.g. driving at high speeds, on ice and snow or on poor road surfaces) the tyre pressure warning lamp (1) may not light up immediately or not at all. - Please ask your Dealer or qualified workshop whether run-flat tyres can be used on your vehicle.
 Fitting this type of tyre in an undue manner could lead to your driving licence being taken away from you.
-Furthermore, it may led to damage to the vehicle or, under certain circumstances, may cause accidents.

-• If you change normal tyres for run-flat tyres or vice versa, the control unit must be reprogrammed by the Technical Service or a specialised workshop.
+Furthermore, it may led to damage to the vehicle or, under certain circumstances. may cause accidents. - If you change normal tyres for run-flat tyres or vice versa, the control unit must be reprogrammed by the Dealer or a qualified workshop.

-If you did not press the button for the tyre pressure monitoring system to confirm a new tyre pressure setting after making changes to the tyre pressures or changing one or more wheels, the warning lamp (1) may light up although the tyre pressures are correct.
+If you did not press the button for the tyre pressure monitoring system to confirm a new tyre pressure setting after making changes to the tyre pressures or changing one or more wheels, the warning lamp (\underline{U}) may light up although the tyre pressures are correct.
 In this case, stop the vehicle as soon as possible and, after examining the tyres, press the button for the tyre pressure monitoring system.